a-yeti/a-yeti.github.io/_posts/2021-04-06-direct-conversion-fibroblast-ec.md

 |:--:|
 |Figure 2: Procedure for Production of Double-Positive induced Endothelial Cells (iECs), reproduced from Han *et al.* (2021)<sup>1</sup>|

 I found this procedure very interesting for its addition of Rosiglitazone.
-Presumably the natural possibility EMT means a mesenchymal-like intermediate cell state is more stable than an intermediate state might otherwise be, and suppressing that transition makes this direct conversion more tractable.
+Presumably the natural possibility of EMT means a mesenchymal-like intermediate cell state is more stable than an intermediate state might otherwise be, and suppressing that transition makes this direct conversion more tractable.

 ## Confirmation of Phenotype
 The phenotype and functionality of the induced endothelial cells was assessed quite comprehensively – probably necessary, given their main claim is that prior attempts at inducing this transition didn’t properly characterise the end state!
 Key confirmations were: